Olympic scandals march on long after torch goes out - WHIZ News

-SEX ABUSE — Larry Nassar’s sexual abuse of hundreds of gymnasts in the U.S. opened a window into an abusive culture that permeates throughout the sport, and in all corners of the globe.
-Since Rio, the U.S. Safesport Center opened to investigate complaints about abuse in sports.
+SEX ABUSE — Larry Nassar’s sexual abuse of hundreds of gymnasts in the U.S. opened a window into an abusive culture that permeates throughout the sport and in all corners of the globe.
+Since Rio de Janeiro, the U.S. Center for SafeSport opened to investigate complaints about abuse in sports.
 It took the decision-making process of these cases out of the hands of organizations such as USA Gymnastics, which for years had been forced to pit members (gymnasts) against members (coaches) when abuse allegations arose.
-Other abuse allegations in taekwondo, water polo and figure skating were among those that came to light in the United States, and the U.S. Olympic and Paralympic Committee rewrote its own by-laws to, in part, prioritize the mental and physical well-being of its athletes instead of the chase for Olympic medals.
+Other abuse allegations in taekwondo, water polo and figure skating were among those that came to light in the United States, and the U.S. Olympic and Paralympic Committee rewrote its own bylaws to, in part, prioritize the mental and physical well-being of its athletes instead of the chase for Olympic medals.

-WEIGHTLIFTING — Three of weightlifting’s longtime leaders were charged with a number of offenses for a decade’s worth of doping cover-ups and other crimes.
+WEIGHTLIFTING — Three of weightlifting’s longtime leaders were charged with a number of offenses for a decade’s worth of doping coverups and other crimes.
 The misconduct included 146 unresolved doping cases from 2009 through 2019.
-International federation’s president, Tamás Aján, was ousted after a German documentary exposed the misdeeds.
+The international federation’s president, Tamás Aján, was ousted after a German documentary exposed the misdeeds.
 Weightlifting’s status for 2024 is in jeopardy; the IOC is calling for reforms and wants to see the sport cleaned up.

 DEMONSTRATIONS — A summer of unrest and activism in the United States in 2020 forced the IOC and the USOPC to reckon with their policies on demonstrations at the Olympics.
 The USOPC, after months of meetings and negotiations, determined it would not sanction its athletes for violating Rule 50, which has long disallowed protests and demonstrations inside the lines.
 Though the IOC recently relaxed the rule to allow some forms of demonstration near the starting line, the ban on the medals podium remains, setting up what could be a conflict at the Olympics.